Inside Dolly Parton’s new resort lodge in the Tennessee mountains - KESQ

 Three other parks called the site home before Dolly Parton’s involvement turned it into Dollywood.
 The original park, Rebel Railroad, dates back to 1961.
 It was followed by Gold Rush Junction and Silver Dollar City, whose owners, Jack and Pete Herschend, joined forces with Parton in the 1980s.
 On May 3, 1986, Dollywood opened, more than doubling attendance over the previous season.

-For the uninitiated, Dollywood features a replica of Parton’s childhood Tennessee mountain home, a two-room cabin that gives visitors a sense of her modest roots.
+For the uninitiated, in addition to roller coasters, rides and live entertainment, Dollywood features a replica of Parton’s childhood Tennessee mountain home, a two-room cabin that gives visitors a sense of her modest roots.
 The park also holds a bald eagle sanctuary, where more than a dozen non-releasable birds live in a wooded enclosure.

 Many additions and updates have followed, leading up to the $25 million Big Bear Mountain roller coaster that opened in May.